florianschanda/miss_hit/README.md

   other changes (e.g. different connections) are not detected; this is only working for embedded MATLAB.

+* Copyright notice helper `mh_copyright`

+  A tool that can update or adjust copyright notices in bulk.
+Helpful if your company changes name, or you have year ranges that need updating.

 Please refer to the [release notes](https://github.com/florianschanda/miss_hit/blob/master/CHANGELOG.md) for a summary of recent changes and known issues.